pavel-faltynek/mip-sdk-support/README.md

     - Accidentally, the first block IV is correct, as the method actually used has the same result as the method which should be used for input of 0.
     - The IV SHOULD get computed as `AES128ECB.Encrypt(superblock_offset, key)`, but it's computed as `AES128ECB.Encrypt(superblock_number, key)`.
 - According to 6.vii, I'm not sure, but I can probably live with it now (not sure, if this doesn't turn into bigger problem during encryption phase).
+- According to 6.viii, IV is also calculated from the `superblock_number`, instead of `superblock_offset`

 Resolution: